 - Lemon Chicken Spaghetti Squash (which I would cook as directed in this post rather than follow the directions in the lemon chicken post)

-- And stay tuned for Meal Prep Spaghetti Squash & Meatballs
+- This Meal Prep Spaghetti Squash & Meatballs

 - We love spaghetti squash tossed in pesto, or with chili spooned over top